How Long to Wait to Take a Pregnancy Test After a Missed Period

 While home pregnancy tests can give false negatives, they do not yield false positives.
 Except in cases of ectopic pregnancy or pregnancies without an embryo, a positive result means that there is an ongoing pregnancy.

-If you'd like to read similar articles to How Long to Wait to Take a Pregnancy Test After a Missed Period, we recommend you browse around our Family health category.
+If you want to read similar articles to How Long to Wait to Take a Pregnancy Test After a Missed Period, we recommend you visit our Family health category.